emoral435/Nano-Byte-Forum/README.md

 Eduardo Morales - [@emSWE](https://www.linkedin.com/in/emSWE/) - emoral435@gmail.com
 <br/>
-I like to make fun things, and then break them
+I like to make fun things, with a passion for learning new things